 Aviation and air cargo

-Failure of your company may result in exclusion from the airports.
-It is your responsibility to carry out identity checks and CV checks before sending the application for a port card to the police.
+Failure of your company to comply with applicable requirements may result in exclusion from airports.
+It is the company's responsibility to carry out identity checks and CV checks before sending the application for a port card to the police.
 At least once a year, you must be able to document that your processes have been completed correctly by audit.
-Otherwise, the port card will be revoked and you will lose access to the airports.
+The company fails to meet the requirements, the port card is withdrawn and you lose access to the airports.

 The airline and air cargo industry faces significant challenges in security and background checks.
 Securing passengers and cargo against potential threats requires comprehensive and accurate background checks on employees, suppliers and partners.
 Defective or ineffective background check processes can lead to serious security risks, including insider threats and unauthorized access to critical areas and resources.